nekosca/.github/profile/README.md

 <h2 align=center>Hey Ppl :3</h2>

-Propinquiti is a new group I have created for coders to find new friends `since coders have never made a friend in their life`.
+this is a new group I have created for coders to find new friends `since coders have never made a friend in their life`.

 Anyone is allowed to join this group aslong as you don't break any of GitHub's TOS, discriminate or send NSFW || NSFL.